4undRaiser/NFT-Marketplace-tutorial/README.md

 ### About the author

-I'm Jonathan Iheme, A full stack block-chain Developer from nigeria Rounding up my computer science degree.
+I'm Jonathan Iheme, A full stack block-chain Developer from Nigeria Rounding up my computer science degree.

 ### References